IBM/car-auction-network-fabric-node-sdk/README.md

 ```
 Response is  {"description":"Arium Nova","listingState":"SOLD","offers":null,"reservePrice":3500,"vehicle":"1234"}
 ```
+## Step 7.
+Conclusion
+Congrats!

 🙌🏼🙌🏼🙌🏼

-Ok.
 That's it!
 I showed you how to register your application and then register users to your application using certificates provided by the Certificate Authority.
 Next, I showed you how to download your connection profile and use it to create a channel and add peers and an orderer to that channel.
 After that, we used the IBM